CosmWasm/sylvia-book/src/advanced/generics.md

 ## Test generic contract

-`Sylvia` enforces the user to specify a solid type while implementing a generic interface on the contract.
+^Sylvia enforces the user to specify a solid type while implementing a generic interface on the contract.
 Due to this, we test `NonGenericContract` as a regular contract.

 In case of the generic contract, we have to pass the types while constructing `CodeId`.